 Ike McPherson serves as New Orleans Public Belt’s Superintendent of Transportation.
 McPherson began his rail career in 1998 as a switchman.
 He was then promoted to yardmaster, trainmaster, and Superintendent, a role he began in 2015.
 As Superintendent, McPherson manages operations and transportation needs for Downtown New Orleans as well as local customer business across the network.
 Prior to joining the New Orleans Public Belt, McPherson served as a Police Officer in Jefferson Parish.

-Adrienne Moore serves as Director of Finance for the New Orleans Public Belt.
+Adrienne Moore serves as Manager, Finance for the New Orleans Public Belt.
 She brings fifteen years of accounting experience, including roles in the audit department of Postlethwaite and Netterville CPA firm, government accounting with New Orleans City Park, and most recently, the role of Controller at B&G Crane Service.
 She is a CPA with a Bachelor of Science degree in Accounting from Our Lady of Holy Cross College and a Master of Science in Accounting from the University of New Orleans

-Jared Sleeth is New Orleans Public Belt’s Director of Network Planning.
+Jared Sleeth is New Orleans Public Belt’s Manager, Network Development.
 Sleeth serves as the primary contact for local customers and Class 1 railroads and helps to bring new facilities online.
 He also analyzes volume trends and works with the Port of New Orleans Commercial team to market the Gateway and cultivate sustainable growth throughout the region.
 Sleeth joined NOPB as a Trainmaster in 2015, then served as Director of Business Development.
 Sleeth formerly worked for Union Pacific Railroad as Manager of Yard Operations in Parsons, Kansas, and New Orleans.
 He also has extensive business development experience in both the trucking and construction sectors.
 He holds a B.S. in Business Management from Clemson University.